Alex Leatherwood

-Alexander Leatherwood (born January 5, 1999) is an American football offensive tackle for the Chicago Bears of the National Football League (NFL).
-He played college football at Alabama, where he was two-time CFP national champion and the winner of the Outland and Jacobs Blocking trophies in 2020.
-Leatherwood was selected by the Las Vegas Raiders in the first round of the 2021 NFL Draft but was released after his rookie season.
+Alexander Leatherwood (born January 5, 1999) is an American professional football offensive tackle.
+He played college football for the Alabama Crimson Tide, where he was two-time CFP national champion and the winner of the Outland and Jacobs Blocking trophies in 2020.
+Leatherwood was selected by the Las Vegas Raiders in the first round of the 2021 NFL draft, but was released after his rookie season.

-Early life and high school career
+Early life

 Leatherwood was born on January 5, 1999, and grew up in Pensacola, Florida, where he attended Booker T. Washington High School.
 He was named first-team All-Area by the Pensacola News Journal as a junior and senior.
 As a senior, he was named a first-team All-American by Parade and named to the second-team by USA Today and played in the All-America Bowl.
 Leatherwood was rated a consensus five-star and top 10 recruit for his class and committed to play college football at the University of Alabama during his junior year.